ashismo/ashismo.github.com/_posts/projectMgmt/2016-05-13-Terminologies-In-Project-Management.md

 ##### Disadvantages

 The challanges includes in identifying right tasks to break it down further and tasks/subtasks are kept low enough to track the work and should require no more than 80Hrs to complete.

+#### Function Point Estimation

+* The amount of business functionality provided to a user is measured in **Function Point** unit
+* Function points are used to compute a functional size measurement (FSM) of software
+* **Elementary Process (EP)** is a smallest unit of functional user requirement that
+  * is meaningful to the user
+  * constitues a complete function
+* There are two types of functions
+  * **Data Function:** There are two types of data functions
+    * **Internal Logic Files (ILF):** is a logical data or control information that resides with the application boundary being measured using Function Point
+    * * **External Logic Files (ELF):** is a logical data or control information that resides outside the application boundary but used by the application being measured using Function Point
+  * **Transaction Functions:** There are three types of transaction functions
+    * **External Inputs:** This transaction function mainly deals with the data from UI or other application.
+This data is used to maintain one or more **Internal Logic Files (ELF)**
+    * **External Outputs:** This transaction function mainly deals with the data that comes out of the system.
+    * **External Inquiries:** This transaction function mainly deals with the both input and output components that result in data retrieval.